After a detour to Bangor, do I deserve a ticket refund?

 Hillman’s four-day weekend was abbreviated by one day as a result of this mechanical failure.
 Given the incompetence of SAS, he feels a full refund of his ticket is in order.

 “I paid $1,500 for my round-trip ticket for my weekend in Copenhagen,” he says.
 “I spent that because SAS has always been timely, because I value a direct flight, and because I trust the SAS team’s pilots.
-I lost one of my three days on holiday to a miserable and disorganized voyage.”
+Unfortunately, I lost one of my three days on holiday to a miserable and disorganized voyage.”
+(Related: BoltBus didn’t get us to New York on time — can we get a refund?)

 The SAS contract of carriage (PDF) is confusing on this issue.
-Section 9.3.3. notes that for a delay of over five hours, you may be entitled to a full refund of your ticket, but that appears to be referencing the controversial EU 261 consumer regulation, which SAS would argue doesn’t apply to this flight.
+Section 9.3.3. notes that if a delay exceeds five hours, passengers may be entitled to a full refund of their ticket.
+However, SAS would argue that this provision references the controversial EU 261 consumer regulation, which they claim doesn’t apply to this flight.
+(Related: SAS lost all of our luggage, all 10 bags.)

 Here’s how SAS responded to him.